 Amputation means you will face new challenges.
-It is common to feel grief or loss.
-How you respond to amputation will depend on your values, attitudes, life experiences, support system, and the meaning you give to your amputation.
+It is common to feel a sense of grief and loss.
+How you respond to the amputation depends on your values, attitudes, life experiences, support systems, and the meaning you give to the amputation.

-What will I feel after having a limb amputation?
+What will I feel after having a lower limb amputation?

-· You may feel:
+You may feel: